Showing posts with label algebra. Show all posts

 Order of Operations

 • Order of Operations notebook pages.
-You'll find that I use a LOT of material from Math Equals Love, and that's because it's excellent, relevant, and just the kind of visual, hands-on exploration that makes math make sense.
-Here, I used the practice problems with Will so that she would have examples to put in her math notebook.
+I use a LOT of material from Math Equals Love, and that's because it's excellent, relevant, and just the kind of visual, hands-on exploration that makes math make sense.
+Here, I used the practice problems with the kid so that she would have examples to put in her math notebook.
 We also discovered right away that her biggest issue with algebra is going to be writing out solutions step by freaking step.
 I still do not understand why she is balking at this, but she will actually erase a previous step and write the new one in its place rather than writing out the solutions.
 It's maddening.
 I've tried explaining to her every way I know how why writing out the solutions is important, but honestly, I think she's just decided to be stubborn about it.
 I now employ natural consequences in that if a problem is incorrect and she's written out the solution for it, I will mark exactly where she made her mistake and sometimes give her a hint about what to do next.
 If she's not written out the solution, I just mark it incorrect to try again, full stop.

 • Order of Operations worksheets.
 Drill problems, if you need them!